 Module Coordinator.

-The odule oordinator will provide lectures and tutorials on generic project related topicsis also responsible for the module sets the deadlines, deliverables, schedule of presentations and demonstrations, etc.
+The Module Coordinator will provide lectures and tutorials on generic project related topics, and is also responsible for the module therefore sets the deadlines, deliverables, schedule of presentations and demonstrations, etc.

 Markers.

 Your final project submission, viva, and demonstration will be assessed by your project supervisor, a second marker and chaired by the Module Coordinator.
 The project supervisors are responsible for marking and providing feedback as appropriate to each of your submissions throughout the year.